Michael G. Mikurak

-Beth A. Houghton serves as the Chief Executive Officer (CEO) for the Juvenile Welfare Board of Pinellas County (JWB), a mission-driven organization with a 75+ year history of strengthening the lives of children and families in Pinellas County.
-Ms. Houghton is passionate about improving the lives of children, both because they are the innocent who cannot control their circumstances and because, as a society, improving children’s lives today and into the future is simply a smart investment.
+Michael G. Mikurak serves as the Interim Chief Executive Officer for the Juvenile Welfare Board of Pinellas County (JWB), a mission-driven organization with an 80-year history of strengthening the lives of children and families in Pinellas County.
+A passionate champion for our county’s youngest citizens, Mikurak believes all children deserve the opportunity to fulfill their potential and achieve meaningful and purposeful lives.
+He also believes that, as a society, improving children’s lives today and into the future is simply a smart investment.

-In her role as CEO, Ms. Houghton oversees an annual program and general government budget of $123M and a workforce of 77, while ensuring policies set forth by the JWB Governing Board are effectively implemented.
-She serves as the nexus between the JWB Board and day-to-day operations of the organization, and oversees accountability systems and measurements to ensure effective use of the community’s investments.
-In her leadership role, Ms. Houghton advocates for children’s issues and underserved families.
-She creates strategic partnerships and oversees the funding of high-quality programs that benefit tens of thousands of Pinellas County children and families annually.
+In his role as JWB’s Interim CEO, Mikurak oversees an annual impact budget of $132.2 million, a workforce of 79, and a strategic plan focused across six result areas: Early Childhood Development, School Readiness, School Success, Prevention of Child Abuse and Neglect, Strengthening Community, and Organizational Capacity.
+He serves as the nexus between the JWB Governing Board and day-to-day operations, administers accountability systems and measurements to safeguard the community’s investments, advocates for children’s issues on a local, state, and national front, creates lifesaving and life-changing strategic partnerships and campaigns, and oversees the funding of high-quality programs that benefit nearly 80,000 Pinellas County children and families annually.

 Karen Boggess, MSW